anicholakos/complete_fxos_tutorial/source/episode02.rst

 **Packaged Apps**.

 **Hosted Apps** are those that are hosted at a web url.
-All the files that compose the app i.e. HTML, JS, CSS, images, etc are all present at the hosted url itself.
+All the files that compose the app, i.e. HTML, JS, CSS, images, etc, are all present at the hosted url itself.
 No file is present on the device and the device will need to be connected to the internet to use it.
 There are mechanisms now in HTML5 like AppCache that allow you to cache assets of the file locally though for most